neuro-inc/cocorepr/README.md

 ========

 A tool to convert COCO datasets between representations.

-{% include note.html content='for now, only Object Detection COCO is supported' %}
+*Note*: for now, only Object Detection COCO is supported

 ## Installation

 ```bash